-State of the art timing analysis with industry-harden methods and tools.
+State of the art timing analysis with industry-hardened methods and tools.
 T1 empowers and enables.
-T1 is the most frequently deployed timing tool in the automotive industry, being used for many years in hundrets of mass-production projects.
+T1 is the most frequently deployed timing tool in the automotive industry, being used for many years in hundreds of mass-production projects.

 As a worldwide premiere, the ISO 26262 ASIL‑D certified T1-TARGET-SW allows safe instrumentation based timing analysis and timing supervision.
 In the car.
 In mass-production.

 Click on one of the topics below to discover more details and read in the Success Stories section what our customers have to say about T1.